cuiyongbo/hello-world/my_wiki/languages/english_note_book/english_notes_1.rst

 | Definition: nearness in space, time, or relationship.
 | Usage: A house in the proximity of the highway.
 |
-| fiasco
-| Definition: If you describe an event or attempt to do something as a fiasco, you are emphasizing that it fails completely.
-| Usage: His plans turned into a fiasco.
-|

-The original Lisa computer, named after Jobs' eldest daughter, came out in 1983 and was generally considered to be a flop.
-It was a hard device for consumers to embrace because, at the time, it cost approximately $10,000.
-However, its operating system laid the foundation for the macOS we're familiar with today.

-Even the name “Lisa” comes with a lot of historic baggage.
-At the time, Apple said the name was an acronym for Local Integrated System Architecture.
-However, many suspected the name was a reference to Jobs’ first daughter Lisa Nicole Brennan, who he denied fathering for years.
-In his later years, Jobs admitted the computer was named after his daughter.

-|
-| flop
-| Definition: to be completely unsuccessful.
-| Usage: The film flopped badly at the box office. [票房惨淡]
-|
 | cumbersome
 | Definition: large and heavy; difficult to carry.
 | Definition: slow and complicated and therefore inefficient.